Working with the NHS

 The brief was to create an engaging and intuitive guide for NHS Managers around the subject of staff absenteeism.
 Conceived initially as a microsite using parallax scrolling and video content, the project was eventually integrated in a more basic form within the clients’ existing website environment.

-This application – commissioned by NHS England – consists of 31 questions designed to measure cultural themes such as engagement, empowerment, leadership and teamwork.
-By stimulating conversation and encouraging reflection among staff, the Barometer helps identity areas for improvement.
-Moderators are able to set up surveys for their team/department/organisation and analyse the results, which are recorded anonymously.
+The web application we developed consists of 31 questions designed to measure cultural themes such as engagement, empowerment, leadership and teamwork.
+By stimulating conversation and encouraging reflection among staff, the Barometer helps identify areas for improvement.
+Moderators are able to set up feedback surveys for their teams, departments or the whole organisation and analyse the results, which are recorded anonymously.

 “We were helped enormously by the designers being able to translate complex theoretical concepts into a simple, accessible and vibrant tool.
 We hope it will help to make the NHS even better for patients and staff.”

 A key challenge faced by the NHS is staff experiencing stress and mental wellbeing issues.
-The impact on the individual and the workplace can be huge, particularly if the symptoms and behaviours have gone unnoticed.
-The NHS Wellbeing tool was commissioned to raise awareness of this issue and to signpost NHS staff and team leaders to the right resources to support them.
-We were briefed to create an interactive web app that was easy to use, with a distinct visual appearance.
+The impact on the individual and the workplace can be huge particularly if the symptoms and behaviours go unnoticed.
+We were commissioned to create an interactive web app that is easy to use with a distinct visual appearance.
+This NHS Wellbeing tool is used to raise awareness of wellbeing issues and signpost NHS staff and team leaders to the right support resources.

-Commissioned by NHS Employers and the NHS Leadership Academy, the app has been created to enable effective culture change within the NHS.
-Cite were tasked with taking a broad concept and creatively translating it into a visually interesting mobile experience.
-The app was undergone three phases of development, with a suite of tools now available for the NHS Organisational Development (OD) Community.
+Commissioned by NHS Employers and the NHS Leadership Academy, we created an app to enable effective culture change within the NHS.
+We were tasked with taking a broad concept and creatively translating it into a visually interesting mobile experience.
+The app underwent three phases of development, with a suite of tools now available for the NHS Organisational Development (OD) Community.

 “Working with Cite to design and develop the app was a great experience.
 We learned a lot throughout the process that shaped our thinking and made us incredibly robust in our decision making.”

-LCCCG has responsibility for healthcare commissioning and hospital / community health services for people living in Leicester City.
-We were appointed after demonstrating a clear vision of how best to plan content and functionality.
+LCCCG has responsibility for healthcare commissioning and hospital and community health services for people living in Leicester City.
+We were appointed as the web design and development partner after demonstrating a clear vision of how best to plan content and functionality.
 The outcome is a fully responsive WordPress site that has 200+ pages of content maintained by multiple content authors.

 “Cite met our brief by delivering a great looking responsive website.
 They did this within our tight timescales and to the agreed budget.
 Cite worked really closely with us throughout the project, and we felt they were understanding of our requirements and flexible when we needed them to be.”

 LMSG plays a key role in the prescribing and managed entry of specialist medicines for prescribers and pharmacists in primary and secondary care.
-The website solved a business challenge in that administration was greatly reduced by allowing consultants to complete drug requests online.
-The simple user-focused design was inspired by award-winning sites such as police.gov and gov.uk, where user needs are the first priority.
+We built a new website that solved a key business challenge, greatly reducing administration by allowing consultants to complete drug requests online.
+Our simple, user-focused design was inspired by award-winning sites such as police.gov and gov.uk, where user needs are the first priority.

-UHL needed a new recruitment site to promote the Trust as a great place to develop a career, and with Leicester a great place to live.
-Cite partnered with UHL’s in-house development team to deliver the project.
-We were responsible for the content planning, creative delivery and front end build.
-We’ve often worked alongside other parties and agencies on a variety of projects, and enjoy the collaborative process.
+NHS UHL needed a new recruitment website to promote the Trust as a great place to develop a career and with Leicester as a great place to live.
+We partnered with UHL’s in-house development team to deliver the project and were responsible for the content planning, creative delivery and front-end build.
+We’ve often worked alongside other parties and agencies on a variety of projects and enjoy the collaborative process.

 “We liked a lot of other projects Cite had done for the NHS.
 Their experience was a huge benefit in the planning and delivery of our website – they were great to work with and offered really useful guidance throughout the process.”

 NHS Clinical Commissioners is the membership organisation of clinical commissioning groups.
-Content within the private extranet is displayed depending on which Networks members belong to, including access to forums, resources and news and events.
+We developed a new, responsive WordPress website and an extranet for members to share and view information.
+The content within the private extranet is displayed depending on the Networks that a member belong to – including access to forums, resources and events.